Mortgage Income Multiples: Caps, Joint Borrowing and 6x Lending

 Your home may be repossessed if you do not keep up repayments on your mortgage.

-For a free initial consultation, call 01202 155992 or contact Mortgage One.
+For a free initial consultation to find out how many times your salary you could borrow, call 01202 155992 or contact Mortgage One.

 Income multiples give a useful starting estimate, but they are not the whole picture.
 Every lender also runs a detailed affordability assessment that looks at your committed expenditure, existing debts, dependants, and the impact of potential interest rate rises on your ability to maintain repayments.
 Two applicants with the same salary can receive very different offers if one has significant outgoings and the other has none.
-Understanding your overall mortgage affordability position — not just the headline multiple — is essential before committing to a property search.
+Understanding your overall mortgage affordability position, not just the headline multiple, is essential before committing to a property search.

-The gap between average earnings and average house prices underlines why income multiples matter.
+The gap between average earnings and average house prices underlines why salary multiples matter.
 Office for National Statistics data shows the typical home in England cost approximately 7.7 times average annual earnings in 2024.
 With property prices significantly above what a 4.5 times multiple would support, many buyers need to find lenders willing to stretch further or to combine strategies such as larger deposits, joint applications or family support.

-The Regulatory Framework: The LTI Flow Limit
+The Regulatory Framework: The Loan-to-Income Flow Limit

-Income multiples are not set arbitrarily.
-Since 2014, the Bank of England’s Financial Policy Committee (FPC) has recommended that lenders limit mortgages issued at 4.5 times income or above to no more than 15% of their total new mortgage lending.
+Salary multiples are not set arbitrarily.
+Since 2014, the Bank of England's Financial Policy Committee (FPC) has recommended that lenders limit mortgages issued at 4.5 times income or above to no more than 15% of their total new mortgage lending.
 This is known as the loan-to-income (LTI) flow limit.
 It exists to prevent a build-up of excessive household debt that could threaten financial stability in the event of an economic downturn.

 In July 2025, the FPC recommended that regulators amend the implementation of this limit to allow individual lenders to lend above the 15% threshold at their own level, provided the aggregate flow across the market remains consistent with 15%.
-The PRA offered lenders a modification by consent to disapply the individual 15% cap while a formal review is completed, and in April 2026 published a consultation paper proposing to remove the individual firm-level cap entirely.
+The Prudential Regulation Authority offered lenders a modification by consent to disapply the individual 15% cap while a formal review is completed, and in April 2026 published a consultation paper proposing to remove the individual firm-level cap entirely.

-How Different Lenders Set Their Multiples
+How Different Lenders Set Their Salary Multiples

-Lender policies on income multiples vary significantly, and criteria can change at short notice depending on the lender’s risk appetite and portfolio position.
+Lender policies on salary multiples vary significantly, and criteria can change at short notice depending on the lender's risk appetite and portfolio position.
 As a general guide, the market in early 2026 looks broadly as follows.

-Most high street lenders offer between 4 and 4.49 times income as their standard maximum.
+Most high street lenders offer between 4 and 4.49 times salary as their standard maximum.
 Some have introduced higher tiers for borrowers who meet specific criteria.
-Nationwide, for example, offers up to 5.5 times income through its standard range and up to 6 times income for first-time buyers through its Helping Hand scheme.
-Halifax offers up to 5.5 times income for qualifying first-time buyers.
-Barclays has increased its maximum from 5.5 to 6 times income for borrowers with a combined income of £75,000 or more, subject to repayment-only terms and a maximum 85% LTV.
-HSBC offers up to 6.5 times income for its Premier customers with income of £100,000 or above.
+Several major high street lenders now offer up to 5.5 times income through their standard ranges, and up to 6 times income for first-time buyers through dedicated higher-multiple products.
+At the upper end, certain mainstream lenders offer up to 6 times income for borrowers with combined income of £75,000 or more, typically subject to repayment-only terms and a maximum 85% LTV.
+A small number of mainstream lenders offer up to 6.5 times income for premier banking customers with income of £100,000 or above.

 Specialist lenders and building societies also offer enhanced multiples in targeted cases.
-Some lenders catering to specific professions — such as doctors, lawyers, accountants or education professionals — may offer 5.5 to 7 times income on the basis that these borrowers have strong earning trajectories.
+Some lenders catering to specific professions, such as doctors, lawyers, accountants or education professionals, may offer 5.5 to 7 times income on the basis that these borrowers have strong earning trajectories.
 However, these enhanced multiples always come with conditions, typically including minimum income thresholds, maximum LTV caps, repayment-only requirements and a clean credit history.

 How Lenders Treat Different Types of Income